 - Wix also claims that the drag-and-drop builder is easy to use.
 Yet with so many video tutorials, why are there so many complaints (in the support area) that the editor is not delivering what it should?
 All these technical hiccups seem to cause a lot of frustration to the users.

-- Unlike other platform, Wix doesn’t allow you to switch the template as you like.
+- Unlike other platforms, Wix doesn’t allow you to switch the template as you like.
 If you want to use a different template, you need to create a new site with the new template.
 That’s not very flexible in my point of view.

 - When it comes to navigation, you are only allocated with one menu on the editor.
 So if you have a lot of pages, your menu is going to cram with a lot of tabs.
 This will be very bad for the user experience.